kalkuteminal/Animation-DNA/04-Glossary.md

 ## Terms
 **Asset** – a set of digital data (files of different formats), required for the creation, management and visualization of real-world objects in the environment of a computer program Maya.
 Any visible object in the scene while rendering 3D scenes is asset.

+**Editing** — is the art, technique and practice of assembling shots into a coherent sequence.

+**Grading** — is a process of changing color of a motion picture (film) for enhancing and adopting to a cinema scree

 **Look development** –  is a process which define physical behavior of surfaces and volumetric in conjunction with lighting.
 The result of look development process is materials and lights.

 **Pipeline** — is project organisation and execution system